jugang/magic-parallax/README.md

 * Performance is really poor currently
 * Only works for translations
-* Doesn't account for existing transforms on elements
+* Doesn't account for existing transforms on elementsm

 # Initialize
 ```javascript